kaylalessard/KLessard/README.md

 Let's Eat application for CS499 <br>
-The user can add meal combinations to adult and kids meal databases <br>
+The user can check meal options that are stored in adult <br> and kids meal databases (MongoDB).
-and view a data table of meals for each.

 ### `npm start`